If you’ve never grilled pizza it will be a revelation of flavor. The smoky, lightly charred crust is completely addictive.

 - After a minute or two the edges of the dough closest to the fire should no longer be raw.
 Use two large spatulas to spin the dough a quarter turn so that the two sides closest to the coals are away from the heat and the other two sides are now facing the coals.
 Lift the dough occasionally to make sure no spots are burning.

-- After about 4-5 minutes the first side of the dough should be baked and just lightly browned.
-Use the two spatulas to flip the dough over.
+- After about 4-5 minutes the bottom of the dough should be baked and just lightly browned.
+The top of the dough should be pale but set and probably bubbling.
+Use a fork to pop any very large bubbles.

 - You can remove the pizza from the grill and finish baking it in the oven if the bottom of the crust is done baking before the toppings are ready.
 I usually preheat the oven so I can finish baking the first pizza while I put the second pizza on the grill.